 - Fenway Park: The oldest Major League Baseball park in America is the home to the Boston Red Sox.
 Melissa has been a die-hard Red Sox fan since before she can remember.
 This was a must-see on my to do list.
 This is the first time I have been to Fenway Park.
 I thought it was awesome that Aiden and I could share a first together.
 I brought Aiden in the baby carrier because I knew I would be climbing a lot of stairs and knew my arms would be dead if I held Aiden the whole time.
 Aiden loved seeing the field, going on top of the green monster and touching Fisk’s foul pole.

+What do you think of this Boston travel guide?
 Have you been to Boston?
 What is your favorite kid-friendly thing to do?